In 2005, the Economic Community of West African States (ECOWAS) adopted the Economic

 (a) Increasing the productivity and competitiveness of West African agriculture;

-(b) Implementing a trade regime within West Africa
+(b) Implementing a trade regime within West Africa; and

 (c) Adapting the trade regime vis-à-vis countries outside the region.

-The ECOWAP/CAADP takes on the Sustainable Development Goals (SDG) of reducing poverty and
+The ECOWAP/CAADP takes on the Sustainable Development Goals (SDGs) of reducing poverty and

 hunger, through the pursuit of the targets in the MALABO declaration including ending hunger and

 halving poverty in Africa by 2025 as well as the earlier targets of 6% average annual growth in the

 agriculture sector and allocating an average of 10% of national budgets to the sector.
 Thus, the West

 African agricultural policy adopted by ECOWAS is the regional manifestation of CAADP, in order to:

 (a) Promote regional integration through harmonization of national agricultural policies so that